ncatlab/nlab-content/pages/15942.md

 * Dec.
 16, 2014: A talk on T-dualities by Bei.

 * Jan.
 6, 2015: Factorization algebra by Dennis.
-CG: Chap 6-7.
+Weiss cover and Ran space, descent condition with respect to three topologies (a la Beilinson-Drinfeld, Lurie and Costello-Gwilliam), (co)sheafification vs glue, a recast of $E_n$-algebras, locally constant factorization algebras and $E_n$-algebras are equivalent (as $(\infty,1)$-categories).
+Lurie: Chap 5, CG: Chap 6, Ginot: Chap 4.

 * Jan.
 13, 2015: TBA by Owen Gwilliam.